What to Look for in a Ductile Iron Foundry

 Patternmaking

 Before we cast anything, we must first know what we are casting.
-Once we have the engineering blueprints in hand, we can create a pattern for the green sand molds to follow.
+Once we have the engineering blueprints in hand, we can create a pattern for the green sand (moisture-containing) molds to follow.
 The patternmaker's primary responsibility is to fashion a production prototype that will minimize casting defects in the final product, compensating for shrinkage, machining, distortion, and draft.
+Consistency is both an art and a science, which is why Urick maintains lifetime patterns for our customers.

 Molding

-Sand casting for parts with hollowed sections involves placing cores of hardened sand within the mold, sometimes supported by chaplets or spacers to ensure prevent cave-ins.
-These temporary support structures fuse into the molten metal when it is poured.
+Sand casting for parts with hollowed sections involves placing cores of hardened sand within the mold, sometimes supported by chaplets or spacers to prevent cave-ins.
+These temporary support structures then fuse into the molten metal when it is poured.

 Melting

-The melting point of ductile iron is a staggering 2100°F (1149°C) — to get it there, Urick enlists a powerful induction furnace, which utilizes alternating electrical currents to generate heat.
-"Charging" an active furnace with the metal to be melted is extremely dangerous, as even the slightest bit of moisture can instigate a violent steam explosion (water expands by a factor of 1,600 the instant it comes in contact with these temperatures!).
+The melting point of ductile iron is a staggering 2100°F (1149°C).
+To get it there, Urick enlists a powerful induction furnace, which utilizes alternating electrical currents to generate heat.
+"Charging" an active furnace with the metal to be melted is extremely dangerous, as even the slightest bit of moisture can instigate a violent steam explosion (water expands by a factor of 1,600 the instant it comes in contact with these temperatures)!

-An often understated quality one might look for in a ductile iron foundry = highly skilled and trained workers.
+An often understated quality one might look for in a ductile iron foundry is highly skilled and trained workers.
 And we can't retain those employees unless we take every precaution to keep them safe!
 Urick's continuous commitment to improved working conditions garnered us the Emerson Safety Leadership Award from our parent company in 2020.

 Pouring